-Status: Design Phase Underway - 70% Complete
+Status: Design Phase Underway - 85% Complete

 Summary: This project will widen SR-55 between I-405 and I-5 in the Cities of Irvine, Santa Ana, and Tustin.
 The improvements will include a 4-mile general purpose lane and a second HOV lane in both directions between the I-405 and I-5.
 Auxiliary lanes will be added and extended in some segments, within the project limits.
 Through a cooperative agreement, Caltrans and OCTA's consultant initiated the design together.
-During the quarter, the 95 percent design was completed at the end of June.
-The 95 percent design submittal will go through quality control reviews and audit before submittal to Caltrans on July 19, 2019.
-Caltrans is responsible for developing and seeking approval of the required Supplemental Fact Sheet addressing necessary design variations on the project.
-The Supplemental Fact Sheet is anticipated to be completed in September 2019.
-ROW and utility coordination have been initiated and are ongoing.
+During the quarter, the 95 percent design was submitted to Caltrans on July 19, 2019.
+Caltrans originally agreed to be responsible for developing and gaining approval of the required Supplemental Fact Sheet addressing necessary design variations on the project; however, OCTA was notified that Caltrans will not complete the work.
+The Supplemental Fact Sheet was submitted for approval during the quarter and will work with Caltrans for approval.
 The project is anticipated to be ROW Certified and ready to list (RTL) by December 2020.
-OCTA received \$80 million for this segment through the 2018 STIP, however the segment is currently programmed in the STIP one year later than requested.
-Staff will work with the CTC staff and Caltrans to maintain the existing schedule.
+The Board has approved \$103 million in federal funds and OCTA has received \$80 million in state funds through the 2018 STIP.
+Caltrans has committed \$46.8 million in SHOPP funds and OCTA will seek to capture another \$75 million in future SB1 funding to fully fund the carpool elements of the project.